eclipse-ankaios/ank-sdk-python/README.md

 a slim yet powerful solution to manage containerized applications.

 The Python SDK provides easy access from the container (workload) point-of-view to manage the Ankaios system.
-A workload can use the Python SDK to run other workloads and get the state of the Ankaios system.
+A workload can use the Python SDK to start, stop and update other workloads and configs and get the state of the Ankaios system.

 ## Installation